 The numbness of the feet gradually increased and she became unable to walk.
 When she came to the hospital again she had double footdrop and wrist-drop, the muscles involved, however, were not entirely paralyzed.
 Her hands were so weak that she could not feed herself…On both hands there is a white line running transversely across each nail.Sabin 1901

-Five years ago at the Cleveland City Hospital, while examining a woman suffering from a very severe arsenical neuritis, I was struck by the observance of a peculiar white transverse line occupying the middle of the outer third of the finger-nails of each hand...she had taken a teaspoonful of “Rough on Rats,” which is well known to contain a large quantity of arsenic.Aldrich 1904: 701
+Five years ago at the Cleveland City Hospital, while examining a woman suffering from a very severe arsenical neuritis, I was struck by the observance of a peculiar white transverse line occupying the middle of the outer third of the finger-nails of each hand.
+Taking into consideration the fact that the nails grow more rapidly following arsenical poisoning, I was able to estimate that these white lines corresponded to the time when, with suicidal intent, she had taken a teaspoonful of “Rough on Rats,” which is well known to contain a large quantity of arsenic.Aldrich 1904: 702

 The white streaks were about one-sixteenth of an inch in width, quite regular, with fairly sharp margins, and occupying an identical position on each nail.
 They were slightly larger on some nails than upon others and a little wider in the centre than near the margins; extended from side to side, forming a crescentic band, with the convexity directed to the free margins of the nail, and presenting a curve identical with that of the lunula.
 The markings were less plainly seen upon the toe-nails.Aldrich 1904: 703